imrefazekas/harcon/README.md

 and level your problem with me freely. :)

+!Note: Please be aware, that from version 2.3.0, harcon requires Node 4.0.0 or above...

 ========

 [harcon](https://github.com/imrefazekas/harcon) is a microservice solution for NodeJS/Browser giving superior abstraction layer for interoperability between entities in a highly structured and fragmented ecosystem.